singparvi/singparvi.github.io/_posts/2021-03-01-Precipiration-Prediction.md

 The target was skewed to the right due to the presence of some 300 observations.

+### Baseline

+ Precipitation mean was chosen to set a baseline to compare the model performance.
+Precipitation mean was calculated for the entire data and was determined as **2.787 mm**.
+Mean Absolute Error (MAE) was calculated and was found to be **3.379 mm**.
+The baseline MAE is used to compare various models to see how are we better in making precipitation predictions.

+### Models

 Train, validate and test split was done.
-Models that use more resources and time in model fitting were allocated
+In the model pipelines that use more time and resources in fitting were allocated

+Train - Data from 2008 - 2012
+Validate - Data from 2013 only
-Data from 200
+Test - Data from 2014

 The various models run and their findings are discussed below:-

-###  RandomForestRegressor and Ordinal Encoder
+#### 1. Ordinal Encoder and RandomForestRegressor pipeline

-The code used to instantiate the pipeline was:-
+The code to instantiated and fit the pipeline was as simple as:-

 {% highlight python linenos %}
 pipeline_randomforest_OE = make_pipeline(